 See a Collection of Prehistoric Fossils

 The La Brea Tar Pits in Hancock Park next to the L.A.
 County Museum of Art is the most significant source of prehistoric fossils ever excavated.
 These fossils have made their way into museums around the world, but the largest collection is here at the Page Museum.
 It's free to wander the park and look at the tar pits and outdoor exhibits, where you can see paleontologists actively working to uncover further discoveries.
 However, the museum itself does charge admission to enter.

 Visit the El Pueblo de Los Angeles Historic Monument

 See World-Class Art at the Getty Center

 The Getty Center, a modern hilltop fortress in Brentwood that locals simply call "The Getty", houses one of the finest art collections in the world and has manicured gardens with stunning views of the city below.
 The architecture of the building and panorama view of the city are worth a visit even if you're not interested in the art.
 While the museum is free, parking can be expensive and costs up $20 per vehicle, although the city bus stops at the gate if you're arriving from downtown L.A.

 Tour the Getty Villa

-The Getty Villa is the permanent home of the J. Paul Getty Museum's Greek and Roman art collection.
-The Malibu mansion was modeled after the partially excavated Villa dei Papiri in Italy.
-Located on Pacific Coast Highway north of Sunset Boulevard, the museum is free but advanced, timed tickets are required.
-There is a fee for parking.
+The Getty Villa is the permanent home of the J. Paul Getty Museum's Greek and Roman art collection, housed in the Malibu mansion that was modeled after the partially excavated Villa dei Papiri in Italy.
+Located on Pacific Coast Highway north of Sunset Boulevard, the museum is free but advanced, timed tickets are required, and parking can cost as much as $20 per vehicle.